OchukoWH/vprofile-amazon-app-runner-cicd/README.md

 # VProfile - AWS CI/CD Pipeline with Docker

 A complete CI/CD pipeline that builds Docker images, pushes them to Amazon ECR, and deploys containers to EC2 instances.
+The pipeline uses GitHub Actions with a self-hosted runner for Docker image builds.

 ## 🚀 Quick Setup